Skip to primary navigation Skip to content Skip to footer

 a close up of a logo9.
 Use Internal Links

 Make it easy for users to navigate between your activities by using internal links (links that point to other pages on your website).
-For example, if you offer a meat-heavy food tour that can’t easily be adapted to vegetarians, you can include a link in your description that takes users to a more veggie-friendly tour that they might be interested in instead.
+For example, if you offer a meat-heavy food tour that can’t easily be adapted to vegetarians, you can include a link in your description that takes users to a more veggie-friendly tour that would appeal more to their interests.

 10. Proofread

-Once you’re done writing your amazing tour description, you don’t want to be derailed by pesky typos.
+Perhaps the most important step!
+Once you’re done writing your tour description, you don’t want to be derailed by pesky typos.
 Take the time to proofread your work to catch any mistakes and publish a polished description.
 You can use a free browser extension like Grammarly to help you catch any errors.

 Related Guides